Tsutsugo gets key hit as Rays beat Braves 5-2

 TRAINER’S ROOM

-Braves: Manager Brian Snitker said Cs Travis d’Arnaud and Tyler Flowers (bad cold symptoms) worked out in Georgia and could return within the next few days.
+Braves: Snitker said Cs Travis d’Arnaud and Tyler Flowers (bad cold symptoms) worked out in Georgia and could return within the next few days.
 Both have had multiple negative coronavirus tests.

 Rays: OF Austin Meadows (positive coronavirus test) got four at-bats in a simulated game at the team’s alternate training site. … OF Randy Arozarena (positive coronavirus test) has been cleared for baseball activities. … 1B Ji-Man Choi left with right shoulder soreness.